-For the first time issuance of a North Carolina identification card, learner permit or driver license, proof of residency is required which must include name and current North Carolina residence address.
-This is in addition to proof of age and identity requirements.
-Acceptable documents include the following.
-NOTE: The proof of residency documents are subject to verifiable authenticity by the Division.
+For the first time issuance of a North Carolina identification card, learner permit or driver license, proof of residency

+The proof of residency documents are subject to verifiable authenticity by the Division.
-(1) Documents issued by the United States Government or by the government of another nation, such as

-- Military orders - Valid passport - Immigration and Naturalization Service (INS) documents - Correspondence from Veterans Administration - Matricula Consular from Government of Mexico - Correspondence from the Social Security Administration

-(2) Documents issued by the State of North Carolina or its political subdivisions (County, city) another State, the Commonwealth of Puerto Rico or a U.S. Territory, such as

-- Valid North Carolina vehicle registration

-- Correspondence or a service card from Social Services

-- Property tax statement

-- Library card

-- North Carolina voter registration card
+- 1. Documents issued by the United States Government or by the government of another nation, such as - Military orders - Valid passport - Immigration and Naturalization Service (INS) documents - Correspondence from Veterans Administration - Matricula Consular from Government of Mexico - 2.
+Documents issued by the State of North Carolina or its political subdivisions (county, city), another state, the Commonwealth of Puerto Rico or a U.S. Territory - Valid North Carolina vehicle registration - Correspondence or a service card from Social Services - Property tax statement - Library card - North Carolina voter registration card

-(3) A preprinted bank or other corporate statement (Example: Bank statement)

-(4) A preprinted business letterhead

-- (5) Documents deemed reliable by the Division such as - Apartment lease, housing contract, mortgage statement - Utility bill (Power bill, cable bill, water bill, etc.) or contract for utility services - School records signed by school official, including driver education certificates - Computer generated tax record - Current life, health, property or automobile insurance policy or binder - Letter from homeless shelter

-- Document from Social Services - Computer generated check stub
+- 3. A preprinted bank or other corporate statement (Example: Bank statement) - 4.
+A preprinted business letterhead - 5.
+Documents deemed reliable by the Division such as - Apartment lease, housing contract, mortgage statement - Utility bill (Power bill, cable bill, water bill, etc.) or contract for utility services - School records signed by school official, including driver education certificates - Computer generated tax record - Current life, health, property or automobile insurance policy or binder - Letter from homeless shelter - Document from Social Services - Computer generated check stub